DeuxHuitHuit/page_lhandles/README.markdown

 <br />
 ## Changelog ##

+* 1.2.7, 16 September 2011
+	* Readded the button in `preferences` to automatically fill empty localisation `title` and `handle` for Pages.
+It was lost somewhere in transaition from 1.1 to 1.2.
+	* Code cleanup.

 * 1.2.6, 30 August 2011
 	* Fix issue #13 where `sym_` was hardcoded in query.
 It now properly uses `tbl_`.